UK-Export-Finance/tfs-api/README.md

 ## Environment Variables 👨🏼‍💻

-On first setup you will need to create a `.env ` file in the route of the project, refer to `env.sample` for the required variables.
+On first setup you will need to create a `.env ` file in the route of the project, refer to `.env.sample` for the required variables.
 A member of the team should send an encrypted copy of the `.env` file.

 ## Run 💡